-- Teacher defines evidence of learning, including performance tasks and rubrics. - Teacher uses knowledge of effective lesson design and current best practices to inform planning. - Teacher aligns instructional strategies, technologies and other instructional resources, and assessments to the learning objectives. - Teacher plans diverse instructional strategies to provide differentiated learning experiences. - Teacher considers student prior knowledge, individual circumstances, and cultural and societal influences on learning when planning. - Teacher includes instructional strategies and digital tools to promote student independence. - Teacher plans to provide meaningful and timely feedback. - Teacher plans opportunities for students to monitor progress and reflect upon learning. - Teacher plans for students to have sufficient access and training in technologies and other resources necessary for learning.

-- Students rehearse, rethink, revise and refine their learning based upon personal reflection and timely feedback. - Students evaluate their work and set future goals. - Students explain how the current task relates to the overall goal of the lesson.
+Teacher Evidence: Student Evidence: Teacher defines evidence of learning, including performance tasks and rubrics.
+Teacher uses knowledge of effective lesson design and current best practices to inform planning.
+Teacher aligns instructional strategies, technologies and other instructional resources, and assessments to the learning objectives.
+Teacher plans diverse instructional strategies to provide differentiated learning experiences.
+Teacher considers student prior knowledge, individual circumstances, and cultural and societal influences on learning when planning.
+Teacher includes instructional strategies and digital tools to promote student independence.
+Teacher plans do provide meaningful and timely feedback.
+Teacher plans for students to have sufficient access and training in technologies and other resources necessary for learning.
+Students rehearse, rethink, revise and refine their learning based upon personal reflection and timely feedback.
+Students evaluate their work and set future goals.
+Students explain how the current task relates to the overall goal of the lesson.

-Domain 2: Instruction

-What will students know and be able to do?
+Domain 2: Instruction What will students know and be able to do?
 How will students learn it?
 How do we know students learned it?
 What happens if students do not learn it or already know it?

-Ineffective Progressing Effective Highly Effective Exemplary

-(Meets the Standards)

-Little or no Inconsistent Consistent Consistent Consistent demonstration of

-demonstration of demonstration of demonstration of demonstration of indicators to the highest degree.

-indicators indicators some indicators all or most of the This classification is reserved for

-indicators educators who have consistently

-far exceeded the indicator

-expectations and are seen as a

-model for the district.
+Ineffective Progressing Effective (Meets the Standards) Highly Effective Exemplary Little or no demonstration of indicators Inconsistent demonstration of indicators Consistent demonstration of some indicators Consistent demonstration of all or most of the indicators Consistent demonstration of indicators to the highest degree.
+This classification is reserved for educators who have consistently far exceeded the indicator expectations and are seen as a model for the district.

 II.
 Teacher delivers well-designed units and lessons so that students achieve desired learning results.
 A. Teacher communicates and reinforces daily, weekly, and unit learning goals and objectives throughout instruction.
 Teacher Evidence: Student Evidence: Teacher explains daily learning objectives.
-Students articulate learning objectives, expected Teacher ensures amount of content and length of outcomes, and the relevance of content. activities are appropriate for each learner.
-Teacher revisits the objective at appropriate intervals.
+Students articulate learning objectives, expected Teacher ensures amount of content and length of outcomes, and the relevance of content. activities are appropriate for each learner.Teacher revisits the objective at appropriate intervals.

-Teacher Evidence: Student Evidence: Teacher uses instructional strategies and learning activities that correlate to the achievement of the stated objective.
+eacher Evidence: Student Evidence: Teacher uses instructional strategies and learning activities that correlate to the achievement of the stated objective.
 Teacher uses a variety of instructional techniques appropriate to level and content including but not limited to: direct instruction, inquiry, questioning, flexible grouping, collaboration, content area literacy, and appropriate use of technology as appropriate for individual student achievement.
 Teacher uses a variety of instructional techniques appropriate to individual learning styles.
 Teacher provides effective anticipatory set and closure.
 Teacher checks for understanding and modifies instruction based on student demonstrations of knowledge and understanding.
 Teacher provides students with timely, meaningful, formative feedback.
 Teacher models reflective thinking and engages students in reflecting on their own learning and the learning Students are actively involved in the learning process through, whole group, small group, collaborative, and independent learning tasks.
-Students are engaged during the full instructional period.
-Students understand and apply knowledge in meaningful ways.
+Students are engaged during the full instructional period Students understand and apply knowledge in meaningful ways.
 Student artifacts provide evidence that objectives have been met.
 Students are engaged in quality reflective practices.